2.2.9 Change File Permissions

 Provides private VPN connections between your (roaming) device and SecureOffice acting as a VPN server.
 This is used for full remote access to local resources, with your device being on the SecureOffice LAN.

 An example application is to eliminate your cellphone bill by having your cellphone VPN connected to SecureOffice, as a SecurePBX extension.
-So long as your cellphone has a Wifi connection, you can make / receive calls using your home phone line.
+So long as your cellphone has an internet (WiFi or data) connection, you can make / receive calls using your home phone line.
 Missed calls will go to SecurePBX voicemail.
 An added "bonus" is when you are "home sick" (but living life of Riley, roaming), it will appear you are at home.
 Nobody will know your real location.

 Private VPN connections may also be used to allow SecureOffice to be a VPN client, securely connected to a larger private LAN as part of a corporate or globally distributed private network.
 For example, SecurePBX installations in regional nodes can be networked together for a much larger, globally distributed secure telephone network.
 In this scenario, there is one master private VPN server, with all others as VPN clients.
 Users wishing to accomplish this will have to do their own research, bearing in mind that standard Linux and VPN methods are compatible with SecureOffice.